Network-For-Gamers/NFG-Vanilla/README.md

 ## **Versions:**

-* NFG: Vanilla LTE - A lightweight Version of the pack it remove some of the more less needed features to free up memory and processor alloction for PC's that arent as powerful
+* NFG: Vanilla LTE - A lightweight Version of the pack it removes some of the more less needed features to free up memory and processor alloction for PC's that arent as powerful

 * NFG: Vanilla - Full Fat Version